Same Day Crowns

 How Long do Same-Day Crowns Last?

-Crowns that are made using CAD/CAM technology are known to last 10 to 15 years.
+Woman with great smile after Same-Day Crowns in Boulder, COCrowns that are made using CAD/CAM technology are known to last 10 to 15 years.
 With good care, however, these crowns are known to last more than 20 years.
 The accuracy of imaging and milling, along with high-quality dental ceramic, contribute to a long lifespan for these crowns.

 How Should I Care for My Dental Crowns?